-The Aggregates business mines, processes and sells granite, limestone, sand, gravel and other aggregates products for use in all sectors of the public infrastructure, nonresidential and residential construction industries, as well as agriculture, railroad ballast, chemical and other uses.
-The Aggregates business also includes the operation of other construction materials businesses.
-These businesses, located in the West Group, were acquired through continued selective vertical integration by the Company, and include ready mixed concrete, and asphalt and road paving operations in Arkansas, Colorado, Louisiana, Texas and Wyoming.
+The Building Materials business mines, processes and sells granite, limestone, sand, gravel and other aggregates products, collectively referred to as "aggregates" for use in all sectors of the public infrastructure, nonresidential construction industries, as well as agriculture, railroad ballast, chemical and other uses.
+The Building Materials business also includes the operation of other construction materials businesses.
+Incased in the West Group, were acquired through continued selective vertical integration by the Company, and include cement, ready mixed concrete, and asphalt and paving operations in Arkansas, Colorado, Louisiana, Texas and Wyoming.